 The next level of the diagram is the inner intersections:

-Your Potential lies at the intersection of your contribution and your service.
+Your Potential lies at the intersection of your expression and your service.
 Alternatively, and meaning exactly the same thing, your Potential is found at the intersection of What you are good at, What you love, and What makes a difference in the world.

 And if you combine your Potential to make a difference with a way to get paid for it (What you can be paid for), you have a Vocation.